angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 The import path is the relative path to the module.

 <div class="callout is-helpful">
-<header>String based lazy loading</header>
+<header>String-based lazy loading</header>

-You can also make your modules lazy loaded by string based lazy loading(loadChildren: './path/to/module#Module')  without using the `import('...')` syntax but you have to include the lazy-loaded routes in your tsconfig file to make the lazy-loaded files a part of the compilation.
+In Angular version 8, the string syntax for the `loadChildren` route specification [was deprecated](https://angular.io/guide/deprecations#loadchildren-string-syntax) in favor of the `import()` syntax.
+However, you can opt into using string-based lazy loading (`loadChildren: './path/to/module#Module'`) by including the lazy-loaded routes in your `tsconfig` file, which includes the lazy-loaded files in the compilation.

-It is an opt-in this behaviour.
-As by default the CLI will generate projects which stricter file inclusions intended to be used with the `import()` lazy syntax.
+By default the CLI will generate projects which stricter file inclusions intended to be used with the `import()` syntax.

-Note: It is a deprecated syntax and will be removed in version 11 for details please refer [guide](guide/deprecations#loadChildren).

 </div>